Registering a death

 - Public Sector or Armed Forces Pension Schemes

 During your appointment to register a death we'll record the details on the Tell Us Once database and provide you with a document containing a unique reference number.
-You can use this number to complete the Tell Us Once process online or by calling 0800 085 7308.
+You can use this number to complete the Tell Us Once process online.

 For further information about Tell Us Once visit Gov.UK.